The world’s most ancient computer, Antikythera mechanism, has long been puzzling researchers.

-The analysis of the mechanism along with flasks, jewelry, coins and statues recovered in the shipwreck showed that the items dated back to 100-150 B.C.
+The analysis of the mechanism along with flasks, jewelry, coins, and statues recovered in the shipwreck showed that the items dated back to 100-150 B.C.

 Since then, researchers have been closely studying the Antikythera mechanism, trying to figure out what its use was.
 It was suggested that it served the ancient Greeks as an astronomical calculator.

-A recent research by an international group of scientists sheds new light on the Antikythera mechanism and the purpose it was created for.
+Recent research by an international group of scientists sheds new light on the Antikythera mechanism and the purpose it was created for.

-Giannis Bitsakis, physicist and historian of science and technology at the University of Athens, presented the results of the 10-year research at a conference which took place in the Historical Library of the Aikaterini Laskaridis Foundation in Piraeus, on June 9, 2016.
+Giannis Bitsakis, physicist and historian of science and technology at the University of Athens, presented the results of the 10-year research at a conference that took place in the Historical Library of the Aikaterini Laskaridis Foundation in Piraeus, on June 9, 2016.

 The new data obtained from the deciphered mechanism’s inscriptions reveal a whole universe hidden in the gears of the ancient device.

-It’s now no doubt that this extremely precise ancient computer with its aligned wheels, spokes and cogs was used to predict eclipses and track the movements of planets and stars.
+It’s now no doubt that this extremely precise ancient computer with its aligned wheels, spokes, and cogs was used to predict eclipses and track the movements of planets and stars.

 Deciphering the Device’s Inscriptions